syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Modes.md

 ![Thumbnail Mode Image](images/NavigationStripMode.png)

-* [`Dots`](link) - The slider items will be loaded in dots view additionally.
-When a dots item is clicked, the slider will switch to the corresponding image data.
+* `Dots` - The slider items will also be loaded in dots view.
+When a dot item is clicked, the slider will switch to the corresponding image data.

 {% tabs %}